 The GRO makes indexes, for the central record of registrations, publicly available in order to help members of the public identify the registration they might need.

-Cambridgeshire Registration Service also makes a local index available online at Camdex.
+Cambridgeshire Registration Service also makes a local index available on the Camdex website..
 The information made available online is restricted to the basic details that are available in the print index and that can help members of the public identify the registration they might need.
 Certificates can also be applied for, and paid for, on-line for events held in Cambridgeshire

 How long we keep hold of information for